-If you want to start homesteading but don’t know how, this guide will help you get started, bust through doubt and discomfort, and achieve your dreams.
+If starting a homestead seems overwhelming, this guide will help you bust through doubt and discomfort to achieve your dreams.

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

 When I was getting started, I didn’t know a single person who was homesteading or working to create a productive homestead.
 Here’s my story of how I started homesteading.

 Since those early years of my journey, the homesteading concept has become more popular.
 More and more resources and communities (both online and in-person) are available to support you in the process.
 This is so great!

 One of the first things I learned as a beginning homesteader is to accept feedback.
 This means I had to pay attention to the different things I was trying around the homestead and evaluate how they were working.
 Sometimes I really wanted something to work, but the writing on the wall was that it wasn’t a good solution.